GServlet/gservlet-api/README.md

 }
 ```

-More information can be found on the project [homepage](https://gservlet.org) where you can find the online [documentation](https://gservlet.org/documentation) and the [Javadocs](https://gservlet.org/javadocs/1.0.0) for a particular release can be browsed as well.
+More information can be found on the project [homepage](https://gservlet.org) where you can find the online [documentation](https://gservlet.org/documentation) and the [Javadocs](https://gservlet.org/javadocs/2.0.0) for the lasted release can be browsed as well.

 ## Main Features